DavidTheTech/30DaysOfXmas/README.md

-There is a removed feature called Studio Mode which allows for map editing using this Dll hack which gets injected at any time allows you to run studio mode this was created using reverse engineering
+There is a removed feature called Studio Mode which allows for map editing using this Dll hack which gets injected at any time allows you to run studio mode this was created with the help of reverse engineering